Skip to main content

 Access Matters Aotearoa Trust

-As a trustee of Access Matters Aotearoa Trust, we contribute to nationwide advocacy for accessibility legislation and inclusive design practices.
+Our Chief Executive Chrissie Cowan serves as a trustee of Access Matters Aotearoa Trust, contributing to nationwide advocacy for accessibility legislation and inclusive design practices.
 The Trust brings together disability organisations to campaign for a more accessible New Zealand, particularly focusing on built environments, transportation, and digital accessibility.
 Chrissie Cowan has been actively involved in promoting the Trust's work through various media engagements.

 Deafblind Association NZ logo